nuahselone/alx-system_engineering-devops/0x00-shell_basics/README.md

-create a directory in the /tmp/ directory
+Creates a script that creates a directory in the /tmp/ directory